 In addition to growing ADT of public unpaved roads by the growth rate described above, unpaved public roads that have been paved since 2017 have been removed.
 In the committed controls for the 2023 Five Percent Particulate Plan for PM-10, beginning in 2023, all unpaved public roads with ADT above 26 are required to be either paved or stabilized.
-The 2023 Five Percent Particulate Plan for PM-10 assumes that beginning in 2024, implementation of these committed controls will result in combined emission reduction benefits equivalent to the paving of 15 miles per year and the stabilization of 15 miles per year as documented in the Technical Support Document for the 2023 Five Percent Particulate Plan for with all unpaved roads with ADT above 26 are paved or stabilized.
+The 2023 Five Percent Particulate Plan for PM-10 assumes that beginning in 2024, implementation of these committed controls will result in combined emission reduction benefits equivalent to the paving of 15 miles per year and the stabilization of 15 miles per year as documented in the Technical Support Document for the 2023 Five Percent Particulate Plan for PM-10.
+This assumption is carried forward into future years until all unpaved roads with ADT above 26 are paved or stabilized.